azimutlabs/recruitment-tasks/front/M002/README.md

 Filter `Pinned` board using `localeStorage`.
 It contains only locally saved todos that user dragged into it.
-  - Drop on the board saves the todo in `localeStorage`, letting the original copy stay in the same place it were.
+  - Drop on the board saves the todo in `localeStorage`, letting the original copy stay in the same place it was.
   - Click on pinned todo scrolls the appropriate board to the original todos position.

 ### Part `4`